AshleyPinner/migrate/README.md

     Console/cake lighthouse.renumber
     Console/cake lighthouse.accept [--open] [--closed]

-One or both of `--open`, `--closed` must be specified.
+For the last comment, one or both of `--open`, `--closed` must be specified.
 This will create copies of the export files with the data in the format used by the import process using the ticket open/closed state as the primary means of determining which tickets to import.

-###Review data
+###Review

 Optionally after this, it's recommended to review the data that will be imported.
 This gives the possibility to remove individual tickets, or a whole user's activity from the